nunnarivu-labs/ishtar/README.md

 *   **APIs:** Google Gemini
 *   **DevOps:** GitHub Actions

-## 5. Challenges & Lessons Learned
+### **Challenges & Lessons Learned**

-A key challenge was providing a full-featured live demo that uses the paid Google Gemini API without risking abuse.
-To solve this, I implemented a **Guest Mode** with a client-side rate limit.
-Using the browser's `sessionStorage`, the application tracks the number of API calls made by a guest user and limits them to 10 requests per session, displaying a polite banner when the limit is reached.
-This provides an excellent interactive demo for visitors while protecting the application's resources.
+A key challenge was providing a live demo that uses the paid Google Gemini API without risking runaway costs.
+To solve this, I built a **secure, server-side rate limiting system** directly into the application's backend.

+Before calling the Gemini API, a Google Cloud Function checks the guest user's IP address against a Firestore collection.
+To ensure the system is robust and can handle simultaneous requests without error, it uses a **Firestore transaction** to atomically read and increment the IP's request count.
+If an IP address exceeds the daily limit of 10 requests, the function securely rejects the request before it ever reaches the API.

+This server-side approach ensures the limit is impossible to bypass and demonstrates a production-grade solution for managing and securing billable resources.